day8/re-frame/README.md

 explanatory examples in here are small scale, so you'll need to squint a little to see the benefit.

-## Shaping Beliefs
+## Core Beliefs

 First, above all we believe in the one true [Dan Holmsand] (creator of reagent), and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

-Second, because paradigm is worth 80 points of IQ, you'll only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
-To put that another way, we think that Reagent is closer in nature to [Hoplon] or [Elm] than it is [OM].
+Second, we believe that [FRP] is a honking great idea.
+You'll only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
+To put that another way, we think that Reagent at its best is closer in nature to [Hoplon] or [Elm] than it is [OM].
 This wasn't obvious to us initially - we knew we liked reagent, but it took a while for the penny to drop as to why.